jfndi/DesignPatternsInCpp/README.md

 	as a bridge between two interfaces, making them compatible so that they can collaborate and interact seamlessly.

+	* Bridge:
+	Bridge is a structural design pattern that divides business logic or huge class into separate class hierarchies that can be developed independently.
+One of these hierarchies (often called the Abstraction) will get a reference to an object of the second hierarchy (Implementation).

 Behavioral patterns:

 	* Chain of responsability: